-PHAR 700 Integrated Pharmaceutical Care and Science (GI/Nutrition)
+PHAR 700 Integrated Pharmaceutical Care and Science (GI Disease/Nutrition)

-GI/Nutrition ICARE will present pharmacy students with the pathophysiology of common diseases of the gastro-intestinal system as well as the chemical, pharmacodynamic and pharmacokinetic properties of the drugs used to treat the diseases and the therapeutic management of patients.
+The Gastrointestinal Disease and Nutrition ICARE will present pharmacy students with the pathophysiology of common diseases of the gastro-intestinal tract and nutrition, as well as the chemical, pharmacodynamic and pharmacokinetic properties of the medications used to treat the diseases and the therapeutic management of patients.
 Enrollment limited to third year professional students.
 Two credits.

-PHAR 701 Integrated Pharmaceutical Care and Science (Endo/Repro)
+PHAR 701 Integrated Pharmaceutical Care and Science (Endocrine/Reproduction)

-Endo/Repro ICARE will present pharmacy students with the pathophysiology of common diseases of the endocrine and reproductives systems as well as the chemical, pharmacodynamic and pharmacokinetic properties of the drugs used to treat the diseases and the therapeutic management of patients.
+The Endocrine and Reproduction ICARE will present pharmacy students with the pathophysiology of common diseases in endocrinology and reproduction (female and male issues), as well as the chemical, pharmacodynamic and pharmacokinetic properties of the drugs used to treat the diseases and the therapeutic management of patients.
 Enrollment limited to third year professional students.
 Two credits.